coatyio/coaty-js/docs/man/migration-guide.md

   Use `CommunicationEvent.sourceId` instead.
 * Stop using `CommunicationEvent.eventUserId` as this getter has been removed.
   For details, see section "Changes in IO routing".
+* Stop using `CommunicationOptions.useReadableTopics` as this property has been removed.
+This feature is no longer supported.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a